The Psychedelic Furs: Success (1981–1991)

-The Furs found success in the US with their next release, 1981's Talk Talk Talk which saw the band making its debut on the US Billboard 200 chart.
+The Furs found success in the US with their next release, 1981's Talk Talk Talk, which saw the band making its debut on the US Billboard 200 chart.
 In the UK, the album yielded two charting singles, "Dumb Waiters" and the original version of "Pretty in Pink".
-The latter song served as inspiration for the 1986 John Hughes film of the same name and was re-recorded for the platinum-selling soundtrack – though Richard Butler was later adamant that the cinematic interpretation had very little to do with the song's original intent.
+The latter song served as inspiration for the 1986 John Hughes film Pretty in Pink and was re-recorded for the platinum-selling Pretty in Pink soundtrack – though Richard Butler was later adamant that the cinematic interpretation had very little to do with the song's original intent.

-In 1982, the band was reduced to a quartet with the departures of Morris and Kilburn, and moved to the U.S. in search of a producer.
+In 1982, the band was reduced to a quartet with the departures of Morris and Kilburn and moved to the U.S. in search of a producer.
 The band recorded their next album, Forever Now, with record producer Todd Rundgren in Woodstock, New York.
 Released in September 1982, this album contained "Love My Way", which became another UK chart entry, and also their first US Billboard Hot 100 single.

 Ely left the band after Forever Now (though he would later return in 1988).
 The next album, Mirror Moves was produced by Keith Forsey (who also programmed the drums and became the band's drummer) and featured the songs "The Ghost in You" and "Heaven".
 Both charted in the UK and "Heaven" became the band's highest charting UK hit at the time, peaking at No. 29.
 Columbia Records opted for "Here Come Cowboys" for the corresponding US release which failed to chart but "The Ghost In You" was a hit on the Billboard Hot 100.
 In Canada, "The Ghost In You" also charted.
 Mirror Moves became a Top 20 album on the Canadian Albums Chart and was named the No. 1 album of 1984 by Toronto new wave radio station CFNY.